 I only recommend the Graco 9.5 sprayer for small projects.
 For a couple of sections of staircase spindles, a few doors, or a fireplace mantel, this sprayer is perfect.
 I had to refill the one-quart cup multiple times for the large staircase I sprayed.
 I was able to spray each coat onto the bar cabinets without having to stop in the middle to refill the cup.

-The finish quality: I sprayed Pro Industrial water-based alkyd enamel with my new sprayer, using a gloss finish.
-The enamel was thinned with water before use to improve leveling for a smoother finish.
-Thick coatings must be thinned to spray it successfully through this gun, which is typical for most HVLP sprayers.
+The finish quality: I sprayed Pro Industrial water-based alkyd enamel with my new sprayer, using the gloss finish.
+The enamel was thinned with water to improve leveling for a smoother finish.
+Thick coatings need to be thinned to spray it successfully through this gun, which is typical for most HVLP sprayers.
 I sprayed the thinned enamel using the included number four fluid nozzle and needle.
 The finish quality was excellent on both the spindles and cabinets, using water-based enamel.
 You have to dial in your air and fluid settings precisely.

 Over-spray: HVLP spraying does produce less over-spray than airless spraying, but really not by much, at least with this sprayer.
-Floors and anything not being painted must absolutely be covered before spraying.
+Floors and anything not being painted must absolutely be covered before spraying or you'll have a major mess to clean up.
 Atomized paint particles seem to linger in the air longer than airless spraying.
 When spraying staircase spindles, I found that the small and circular spray fan adjustment seemed to produce more over-spray than the wider spray fan.

 Spray gun clean-up: The clean-up takes longer than my airless sprayers.
 The orifices of the fluid nozzle and gun parts are very small and need to be carefully cleaned to avoid clogs and problems with your spray fan.
 You must remove and clean the cup, needle, and fluid nozzle.
 There is also a small filter inside the plastic cup that has to be cleaned after each use.
 Clean water should be sprayed through the gun at the end to remove any blockages.
 Disassembling the gun for cleaning is very easy, but having to clean multiple parts does take some time.